w3c/wcag3/guidelines/groups/input-operation/input-operation/hover-content-hoverable.md

 **Procedure**

-For additional content that appears on hover check that:
+For additional content that appears on hover:

-1. The pointer can be moved over the additional content without the additional content disappearing.
+1. Check that he pointer can be moved over the additional content without the additional content disappearing.

 **Expected results**